NYUCCL/psiTurk/README.md

     sh run_gunicorn.sh

-You can configure gunicorn in the `config.txt` file under `Server Parameters`.
+You can configure gunicorn in `config.txt` under `Server Parameters`.

 Flask apps like PsiTurk can be deployed as a CGI, fastCGI, or WSGI app on any server system, so there are many alternative options for deployment.